 Evening, Saturday and same-day appointments are available, plus walk-ins are welcome.
 While patients must have seen a primary care doctor in the past 18 months, a signed physician referral is not required for this annual exam.
-Wake Radiology’s offices are staffed with experienced female mammography technologists who have completed comprehensive testing to become registered in this specialty by the American College of Radiology.
-Our physicians are board certified in the field of radiology and are experts in mammography interpretation.
+Wake Radiology’s offices are staffed with experienced female mammography technologists who are accredited by the American College of Radiology.
+Our physicians are board certified in the field of radiology and are experts in interpreting mammograms.

 Get the Facts about Mammography

 |Steps Towards the Best Breast Exam||Call Backs for Breast Exams|

 Wake Radiology recognizes the confusion that many women have about when to begin breast screenings.
 We continue to believe that high-quality annual mammography starting at age 40 remains a woman’s best chance of early detection of breast cancer and saving lives.
 The following medical organizations affirm that 40 is the right age to start screenings.